 Easements and restrictions for burial grounds it was once a common practice for members of a farming/grazing family to be buried in a private cemetery located on the property.

-Easements affecting Community Schemes a simple procedure is provided in s.36 Community Land Development Act 1989.
+Easements affecting Community Schemes a simple procedure is provided in section 34 Community Land Development Act 2021.

 Easements affecting Limited Torrens Title the site of the easement must be defined by survey unless an exemption is obtained from the NSW LRS plan and Title Advisor.

 Easement sites shown in early deposited plans prior to 1964 many older deposited plans also contained easement sites.